torres11991/dap-curriculum/Section06/resources/SprintPlaningPointsW6.md

 # Sprint Planning Points

+## Python Intro to MatPlotLib

+- Know what `Matplotlib` is
+- Know how to Install and Import `Matplotlib`
+- Understand the anatomy of a graph
+- Understand the different types of graphs
+- Understand how to plot a graph
+- Understand how to customize a graph

-## Working with the Functions of Excel
+## Working with Excel and Excel Functions

 - Understand how to work with Excel data and sheets
 - Understand how Functions automate calculations and analysis with large datasets
 - Understand how to apply functions to ranges of data fields in a sheet
-- Understand the different parts of a function
 - Understand how to create arguments to calculate values and cell references
 - Understand how to use formulas to simplify complex calculations
-- Understand using the MATH functions and calculations
-- Understand the LOGICAL functions for data analysis
-- Understand the STATISTICAL functions for data analysis
 - Understand VLOOKUP for reference analysis
-- Complete the Functions class exercise, and do the assigned Homework
+- Complete the Functions class exercise

 ## Excel Pivot Tables Essentials